Virtual Factory Open Operating System (Duration 10/2016 – 09/2019 Funding: Horizon 2020 2016 – Factories of the Future)

 Vf-OS aims to become the reference system software for managing factory related computer hardware and software resources and providing common services for factory computational programs.

-Almende’s main goal is working on the vf-OS Platform Environment and the vf-Service Provision Framework, providing a holistic service platform which is the foundation for all services and end user applications vf-OS will facilitate.
-The service platform will be the central outwards facing component of the project and will allow parties to easily develop, describe, discover, provide, consume, administrate, personalise and combine/compose applications, as well as monitor their executions.
+Almende’s main goal is to develop the vf-OS Platform Environment and the vf-Service Provision Framework, providing a holistic service platform which is the foundation for all services and end user applications vf-OS will facilitate.
+The service platform is the central outwards facing component of the project and will allow parties to easily develop, describe, discover, provide, consume, administrate, personalise and combine/compose applications, as well as monitor their execution.
 Since the developed applications may rely on on-cloud services, Almende is also responsible for leading the development and deployment of cloud services.

 The project aligns with Almende’s vision on the manufacturing domain, specifically when it comes to creating virtual factories and supply chains that share information in a transparent fashion and introduce a higher degree of flexibility.
 The insights gained in this project can be successfully applied to other manufacturing challenges in the future.

 Virtual factories, smart manufacturing, digital manufacturing, virtual supply chain